okonomichiyaki/supercat/empire-affinity.md

 bot always wants to stay a Regent or become a Regent

 - if Regent and not First Regent:
-	- check if exposed to "Govern the Imperial Reach" -- does bot have piece for Demand or at least 1 agent in supply?
+	- check if exposed to "Govern the Imperial Reach"
+		- does bot have piece for Demand or at least 1 agent in supply?
+		- if not:
+			- get a piece for Demand
+			- get agent back (Secure)
 - if Outlaw:
 	- either:
 		- get a Favor from First Regent